 I had my concerns you know – especially since I pretty much made these from memory.
 My recipes disappear on me sometimes.
 They’re sneaky like that.
 Fortunately, my memory hasn’t failed me entirely and these babies were pretty darn delicious.

 They are also extremely customizable.
 With the Holidays upon us they would be a great hostess gift and you can make them more Christmas-y by using red/green M&Ms or white chocolate chips and mint extract.
 The possibilities are endless.

-1 cup or 2 sticks of butter softened at room temp
+- 1 cup butter softened at room temp

 In a large mixing bowl whisk together the flour, cocoa, baking soda, and salt until well combined.

 Whip the butter until creamy and add in the sugars, beating till nice and fluffy.
 This will take 3-4 minutes with a handheld mixer.